EighteenZi/rocksdb_wiki/RocksDB-Basics.md

 Similarly, multiple database instances may share the same block cache.

 #### Block Cache -- Compressed and Uncompressed Data
 RocksDB uses a LRU cache for blocks to serve reads.
 The block cache is partitioned into two individual caches: the first caches uncompressed blocks and the second caches compressed blocks in RAM.
-If a compressed block cache is configured, then the database intelligently avoids caching data in the OS buffers.
+If a compressed block cache is configured, users may wish to enable direct I/O to prevent the OS page cache from doubly-caching the same compressed data.

 #### Table Cache
 The Table Cache is a construct that caches open file descriptors.
 These file descriptors are for __sstfiles__.
 An application can specify the maximum size of the Table Cache.

-#### External Compaction Algorithms
-The performance of an LSM database depends significantly on the compaction algorithm and its implementation.
-RocksDB has two supported compaction algorithms: LevelStyle and UniversalStyle, as well as a special FIFOStyle for cache-like data.
-We would also like to enable the large community of developers to develop and experiment with other compaction policies.
-For this reason, RocksDB has appropriate hooks to switch off the inbuilt compaction algorithm and has other APIs to allow applications to operate their own compaction algorithms.

-Options.disable_auto_compaction, if set, disables the native compaction algorithm.
-The `GetLiveFilesMetaData` API allows an external component to look at every data file in the database and decide which data files to merge and compact.
-Call `CompactFiles` to compact files you want.
-The `DeleteFile` API allows applications to delete data files that are deemed obsolete.

-#### Non-Blocking Database Access
-There are certain applications that are architected in such a way that they would like to retrieve data from the database only if that data retrieval call is non-blocking, i.e., the data retrieval call does not have to read in data from storage.
-RocksDB caches a portion of the database in the block cache and these applications would like to retrieve the data only if it is found in this block cache.
-If this call does not find the data in the block cache then RocksDB returns an appropriate error code to the application.
-The application can then schedule a normal Get/Next operation understanding that fact that this data retrieval call could potentially block for IO from the storage (maybe in a different thread context).

 #### I/O Control